LassoSoft/LassoGuide/lasso_guide_source/operations/requests-responses.rst

       invoke will be passed the bytes object for the current chunk as well as an integer indicating the overall size of the bytes being sent.

-   If the `sendFile` method succeeds and does not abort, no value is returned.
+   If the `~web_response->sendFile` method succeeds and does not abort, no value is returned.

 .. |semi| unicode:: 0x3B
    :trim: